WycliffeAlphus/Introduction-to-Kubernetes-and-Cloud-Native-Technologies/modules/02-fundamentals.md

-# Kubernetes Fundamentals: Core Concepts
+# Module 2

-## Welcome to Module 2!
+## Kubernetes Fundamentals: Core Concepts

 In Module 1, we learned that Kubernetes is like a city planner for containers, managing them to keep applications running smoothly.
 Now, we’ll explore the core concepts of Kubernetes—pods, nodes, and clusters—and get hands-on with `kubectl`, the tool you’ll use to talk to Kubernetes.
 By the end of this module, you’ll understand how Kubernetes organizes applications and how to interact with a cluster.